Representations of Solvable Subgroups of PSL(3,C): Representations of upper triangular groups

-Given a non-commutative, torsion free complex Kleinian group $\Gamma\subset U_+$, the parabolic part of $\Gamma$, denoted by $\Gamma_p\subset\Gamma$, is a group conjugated to one of the six options given by Theorem \ref{thm_descripcion_parte_parabolica}.
-Observe that, according to Theorem \ref{thm_descomposicion_caso_noconmutativo}, $\Gamma_p$ correspond to the semidirect product of elements of the first two layers.
-Therefore, in order to give the full description of $\Gamma$, we have to check whether we can add one, two or three loxodromic elements of the third or fourth layer, taking into account that the rank of $\Gamma$ has to be at most, four.
+Given a non-abelian, torsion free complex Kleinian group $\Gamma\subset U_+$, the parabolic part of $\Gamma$ is conjugate to one of the six options given by Theorem \ref{thm_descripcion_parte_parabolica}.
+According to Theorem \ref{thm_descomposicion_caso_noconmutativo}, $\Gamma_p$ correspond to the semidirect product of elements of the first two layers.
+Therefore, in order to give the full description of $\Gamma$, we have to check whether we can add one, two or three loxodromic elements of the third or fourth layer, taking into account that the rank of $\Gamma$ has to be at most four.
 In Table \ref{table:casos_rangos_abc} we summarize all these possible cases.

 We denote by $N_3$ and $N_4$ the groups generated by the elements of the third and fourth layer respectively.
-Given $m,n$ not simultaneously $0$, consider the case $kmn$ (that is, $\rank(\Gamma_p)=k$, $\rank(N_3)=m$ and $\rank(N_4)=n$), we will denote by $kmn(j)$ the subcase in which $\Gamma_p$ is conjugated to the group given by the case (j) in Theorem \ref{thm_descripcion_parte_parabolica}.
-Observe that the description of cases 400, 300, 200 and 100 is already given in \cite{ppar}, since they are purely parabolic groups.
+Given $m,n$ not simultaneously $0$, we say that a discrete group $\Gamma\subset U_+$ belongs to case $kmn$ if $r(\Gamma_p)=k$, $r(N_3)=m$ and $r(N_4)=n$.
+Additionally, we say that $\Gamma$ belongs to subcase $kmn(j)$ if $\Gamma_p$ is conjugate to a group given by case (j) of Theorem \ref{thm_descripcion_parte_parabolica}.

+Observe that purely parabolic cases 400, 300, 200 and 100 have already been described in \cite{barrera2022} (these are the cases listed in Theorem \ref{thm_descripcion_parte_parabolica}).